grimsage999/RetroMonstersQuest/replit.md

 ## Overview
 "Cosmic Playground" is a 2D HTML5 Canvas game where players control a UFO to collect cookies and avoid enemies across multiple levels.
 Built with React, a TypeScript Express backend, and Drizzle ORM with PostgreSQL, the game offers an engaging, visually appealing, and challenging retro-style gaming experience with progressive difficulty, diverse enemy types, and themed environments.
 The project aims to provide a rich narrative through enhanced cutscenes and a comprehensive story arc.

+**Status**: Production-ready.
+All developer tools, debug panels, and diagnostic systems have been removed for the final player release.

 ## User Preferences
 Preferred communication style: Simple, everyday language.